-The pressure of growing visibility is another crucial pain point in influencer marketing that brands need to tackle.
-As companies seek to increase their visibility through influencer marketing, they face challenges that include managing expectations about what kind of content is appropriate for them to share online.
+The pressure of growing visibility is another crucial pain point in influencer marketing that brands must tackle.
+Companies seeking to increase their visibility through influencer marketing face challenges that include managing expectations about what content is appropriate for them to share online.

 16) Meeting Government Guidelines and Regulations

 What pain points in influencer marketing am I neglecting in the above list?
-If you know of any pain point that I did not include in the above, please ping me on any of our social media pages to let me know to add them.
+If you know of any pain points I did not include in the above, please ping me on any of our social media pages to let me know to add them.